Marie Laura Violet Gayler

-Marie Laura Violet Gayler BSc, DSc, MISI/MIM, HonMBDA (25 March 1891 – 2 August 1976) was an English Metallurgist whose most notable contributions to her field were in the areas of Aluminium alloys and dental amalgams.
-She spent most of her career at the National Physical Laboratory, where she, along with Miss Isabel Hadfield, were the first women to be appointed as staff in the department of metallurgy.
+Marie Laura Violet Gayler (25 March 1891 – 2 August 1976) was an English Metallurgist whose most notable contributions to her field were in the areas of Aluminium alloys and dental amalgams.
+She spent most of her career at the National Physical Laboratory, where she, along with Isabel Hadfield, were the first women to be appointed as staff in the department of metallurgy.

 Early life

-Gayler was born in Bristol on 25 March 1891, the youngest of five daughters.
+Marie Laura Violet Gayler was born in Bristol on 25 March 1891, the youngest of five daughters.
 Her parents were William Gayler, Director of Stamps and Excise at Somerset House and Ellen Amelia Chrismas, an artist, recipient of the Queen's Gold Medal from the Slade School in 1880 and whose work was exhibited at the Royal Academy.